hbokh/docker-typo3-cms/README.md

 	),

 This is somewhat of a showstopper to use the container straight away, but is only needed the first time.

+### Environment

+When running the DB-instance and webserver in seperate containers on separate hosts (e.g. when using Rancher), these environment setting have to be set too: `DB_ENV_USER=mariadb` and `DB_ENV_PASS=p4ssw0rd`.
+If not, an error like this will be shown in the container-log of the DB:

+    Access denied for user 'root'@'<IP-address>' (using password: NO)

+For some reason this is not needed when running on the same Docker-host.